Position: Program Facilitator

 The JUMP!
 Foundation is an international non-profit that utilizes experiential education to inspire and empower young people to engage with the UN Sustainable Development Goals.
 Educo and JUMP! have entered into a strategic partnership to innovate and expand the impact of Educo Adventure School.
 For more information on JUMP!, please visit www.jumpfoundation.org.

 Wage: Exact pay wage to be determined based on experience, availability, and certifications.
-Expected range of 105-115 CAD daily.
+Expected range of C$122-C$150 daily.

 Only shortlisted applicants will be contacted.
-Interviews will take place the week of Nov 18, 2019.
+Interviews will take place on a rolling basis based on Application date

 JUMP! is committed to employment equity.
 We encourage qualified applicants from members of visible minority groups, Indigenous people, LGBTQ+ people, and all those with the knowledge, skills, and values to engage effectively with diverse communities.